VascoSch92/symmetria/.github/pull_request_template.md

 **Checklist:**

-- [ ] Tests are update.
+- [ ] Tests are updated.
-- [ ] Documentation is update.
+- [ ] Documentation is updated.
-- [ ] Changelog is update.
+- [ ] Changelog is updated.
-- [ ] If it is the case, the PR is linked to relative issue.
+- [ ] If applicable, the PR is linked to the relative issue.
-- [ ] If it is a release, the version number is increased.
+- [ ] If it's a release, the version number is increased.